Business strategyDecember 11, 2025

 Several factors can influence the lifetime cost of software development:

-1. Quality of initial development: High-quality initial development can reduce future costs by minimizing bugs, security vulnerabilities, and the need for major refactoring.
+1. Quality of initial development: High-quality initial development can reduce future costs by minimising bugs, security vulnerabilities, and the need for major refactoring.
 Conversely, cutting corners early on can lead to significantly higher maintenance and update costs.
 Here's how measuring quality in software development should look like.

 2. Technology stack choices: The choice of technology can have a profound impact on lifetime costs.
 Some technologies may have higher licensing fees, fewer skilled developers available, or shorter lifespans, leading to higher costs over time.